The holidays can be particularly stressful time of year! Create a safety plan around holiday parties / family events.

-- Have an awareness of the people, places or things that could trigger trouble; remember everyone you encounter are probably feeling tired and stressed during the holidays too – lower your expectations and be forgiving of yourself and others.
+Have an awareness of the people, places or things that could trigger trouble.
+Remember everyone you encounter is probably feeling tired and stressed during the holidays too.
+Lower your expectations and be forgiving of yourself and others.

 - The Distilled Spirits Council of the United States notes that a quarter of the $49-billion-a-year distilled spirits industry’s profits come from the month between Thanksgiving and the New Year.

 - The National Institute on Alcohol Abuse and Alcoholism reports that two to three times as many people die on Christmas and New Year’s in alcohol-related accidents than during comparable periods throughout the rest of the year.
 An alcohol-impaired driver is involved in over 40 percent of traffic fatalities during the holidays.

 - A report issued by Alcohol Monitoring Systems that found that over 450,000 monitored DUI offenders increased their drinking rates by 33 percent between Thanksgiving and New Year’s Day even though they knew they were being monitored around the clock to test their alcohol consumption.